hilton/hilton.github.com/blog/_posts/2020-10-06-public-speaking-fears-1-3.md

 ---
-title: 3 fears of public speaking
+title: Three fears of public speaking
 description: How to opt out of things that stop you proposing talks
 layout: hh
 tags: speaking
-image: lecture-hall-audience.jpg
+image: public-speaking-fears-1-3.png
 ---

 ![Giving a lecture](lecture-hall-audience.jpg)